Elah in the Bible

 Exact Match

-His servant Zimri, commander of half his chariots, conspired against Elah.
-Now Elah was in Tirzah, getting drunk in the house of Arza, who was in charge of the [king’s] household in Tirzah.
+His servant Zimri, a commander of half of his chariot force, conspired against him.
+While Elah was drinking heavily at the house of Arza, who supervised the palace in Tirzah,

 Search Results by Versions